- The Age Pension is usually reviewed and increased every March, July and September

-With the aged population expected to have incredible growth over the next ten years, it will be likely that a lot more people will be looking to the Age Pension to assist them during their retirement.
+With the aged population expected to have incredible growth over the next 10 years, more people will be looking to the Age Pension to assist them during their retirement.

-Accessing the Age Pension requires a lot of documentation to get approved for this social support.
+Accessing the Age Pension requires a lot of documentation to get approved for the social support.

 What is it and what can I get?